Clayton County DUI Lawyer - Clayton County DUI Attorney

 A DUI in Clayton County can have serious consequences.
 It is important that you understand your rights and what punishments you are facing.
 In Clayton County, some of the penalties for DUI include community service, probation, loss of driver's license, one year (or more) of jail time, and up to $1000 is fines not including court costs.
 There are also a lot of programs and courses you may have to complete like drug or alcohol counseling, safe driving classes and more.
 It is important to hire the best Georgia DUI Lawyer in your time of need.

-If you are arrested for DUI in Clayton County Georgia, you only have ten business days from the date of your arrest to have your Clayton County DUI Attorney file a request for a hearing to save your driver's license.
+If you are arrested for DUI in Clayton County Georgia, you only have thirty days from the date of your arrest to have your Clayton County DUI Attorney file a request for a hearing or an ignition interlock device to save your driver's license.
 Unless this hearing is requested, you will lose your Georgia Driver's License or privilege to drive on the highways and roads of Georgia.
 You can potentially lose your driver's license for up to 12 months.
 Read more about Georgia ALS Hearings

 Attorney Richard Lawson has been practicing law in Georgia for over 20 years.
 After graduating from Emory Law School, he began his career as a DUI Prosecutor for the State of Georgia.
 His unique experience gives his clients the edge as he knows how prosecutors think and what they are looking for to reduce charges or make a plea bargain.
 Richard Lawson is very knowledgeable about all things DUI and has even NHTSA certified as a DUI field sobriety testing instructor; meaning he has taught police officers how to properly use a breath testing machine and is aware of the mistakes officers can make while administering this test.
 His reviews can be found on AVVO.